Set up and maintain vendor collaboration

-The SystemUser role is automatically granted when you manually create a new user account in Finance and Operations.
+The SystemUser role is automatically granted when you manually create a new user account.
 Therefore, you must remove that role and assign the SystemExternalUser role.
 If new user accounts are created via the workflow that is initiated by a vendor user request to provision a new user, one or more of the roles that you've set up for vendor collaboration and the SystemExternalUser role will be assigned.

 Vendor admin (external) security role

 The Vendor admin (external) role can be used for external vendors that maintain vendor contact information and make requests to provision new vendor collaboration users.
 External users who have this security role can perform the following tasks: